Christine Fréchette

-Christine Fréchette (born 1970) is a Canadian politician who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
-She represents the Sanguinet electoral district as a member of the Coalition Avenir Québec.
+Christine Fréchette (/freɪˈʃɛt/ fray-SHET; /fr/; born August 15, 1970) is a Canadian politician who has served as the 33rd premier of Quebec and leader of the Coalition Avenir Québec (CAQ) since 2026.
+She was elected to the National Assembly of Quebec in the 2022 general election, representing the electoral district of Sanguinet.

+Before politics, Fréchette was a businesswoman, political staffer, and political analyst.
+In the Legault ministry, she served in several positions, including as Minister of Immigration, Francisation and Integration and Minister of Economy, Innovation and Energy.
+Elected leader of the CAQ in April 2026 following her predecessor François Legault's resignation, she became the second female premier of the province, after Pauline Marois.

+Life and education

+Christine Fréchette was born in 1970 in Trois-Rivières, Quebec.
+Her mother's family is originally from La Baie, a borough in Saguenay, Quebec.
+She spent her youth in the Mauricie region, where she attended high school at École secondaire Chavigny and college at Cégep de Trois-Rivières.
+She then obtained a Bachelor of Business Administration (Economics and International Trade) from HEC Montréal in 1992 and a Master's degree in International Relations from Université Laval in 1994.

 Professional career

 From 1995 to 1996, Fréchette was research and information coordinator at the Fédération étudiante universitaire du Québec.
 In 1996, she represented university students during a summit on the social and economic future of Quebec.
-The same year, she began working for the National Assembly of Quebec as international affairs advisor to the parliamentary conference of the Americas, and as administrative secretary to the Franco-Quebec interparliamentary commission.
+The same year, she began working for the National Assembly as international affairs advisor to the parliamentary conference of the Americas, and as administrative secretary to the Franco-Quebec interparliamentary commission.

 From 2000 to 2002, Fréchette was a consultant to the Conseil supérieur de la langue française.
 She continued her work as a public affairs consultant in private practice from 2002 to 2008.
-In 2002, she founded the forum for North American intégration, and was president of this organisation until 2011.
-From 2007 à 2012, Fréchette worked for the Centre d'études et de recherches internationales de l'Université de Montréal (CÉRIUM) as coordinator of the study centers of the United States and Mexico.
+In 2002, she founded the North American Forum on Integration and was president of this organization until 2011.
+From 2007 to 2012, Fréchette worked for the Centre d'études et de recherches internationales de l'Université de Montréal (CÉRIUM) as coordinator of the study centers of the United States and Mexico.

-From 2008 to 2012, Fréchette was a political analyst in the media (Groupe TVA, Société Radio-Canada, RDI, Radio 98,5 FM and Radio 93,3 FM).
-In 2012, Fréchette joined the cabinet of Jean-François Lisée, who was minister for international relations, as a press attachée and deputy chief of staff.
+From 2008 to 2012, Fréchette was a political analyst in the media, working for Groupe TVA, Société Radio-Canada, RDI, Radio 98,5 FM and Radio 93,3 FM.
+In 2012, Fréchette joined the office of the Parti Québécois's (PQ) Jean-François Lisée, who was minister for international relations, as a press attachée and deputy chief of staff.

-After the electoral defeat of the Parti québécois in 2014, Fréchette pursued her career with Montréal International as director of external and institutional relations until 2016.
-Subsequently, from 2016 to 2021, she was president of the Eastern Montreal chamber of commerce.
+She left the PQ after it introduced the Quebec Charter of Values.
+Fréchette defended her decision by pointing out that the CAQ also opposed the bill.
+Fréchette later pursued her career with Montréal International as director of external and institutional relations until 2016.
+Subsequently, from 2016 to 2021, she was president of the Eastern Montreal Chamber of Commerce.